grafana/grafana/docs/sources/developers/angular_deprecation.md

 ## When will angular plugins stop working?

-We hope to migrate the last features of core Grafana later this year.
+We hope to migrate the last remaining angular code in core Grafana later this year.
 Then the setting enable_angular_support can be disable by default.
 This will make all angular plugins stop working.
-If you still depend on community or internally developed plugins that require AngularJS then you will have to turn this option on.
+If you still depend on community or internally developed plugins that require AngularJS then you will have to enable this option.

 This is a good time to start working on migrating plugins to React.